masesgroup/JCOReflector/README.md

 The generated classes are based on the powerful [JCOBridge](https://www.jcobridge.com) engine and extends its use to simplify the use of .NET from Java(JVM).
 It was created internally from us to support our customers, now we made it available for everyone.

+This project adheres to the Contributor [Covenant code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to coc_reporting@masesgroup.com.

 ## Scope of the project

 This project aims to create a set of Java (JVM) classes which mimic .NET (Framework/Core) conterparts.